 The Minor requires 18 credits (six 3 credit courses) in the distribution below, and an approved language proficiency.

-- Requirement 1: General Core: A total of 6 credits (see detailed course list on degree navigator)
+- Requirement 1: General Core: A total of 6 credits

 Track 1: International Politics, Economics and Business.
 Will enable students to address issues relating to the management of global political and economic relationships and systems.